1MuneebUrRehman/country-state-city/README.md

 # Country-State-City
-All Countries and its States and Cities.
+All Countries and its States and Cities in JSON, XML and CSV.

 ## Total Countries : 250
 ## Total States/Regions/Municipalities : 4,964